Potter's Pygmy Angelfish

 • Scientific Name: Centropyge potteri

-• Social Grouping: Groups - In the wild, it is usually seen in pairs or in small groups of a male and up to eight females.
+• Social Grouping: Groups – It is usually seen in pairs or in small groups of a male and up to eight females.

 • IUCN Red List: LC - Least Concern - Stable population.